sara-nl/clouddocs/access-your-VM.markdown

 ## Introduction

 You have various options to access your virtual machine.
 To do things on your virtual machine, you can access your virtual machine using a shell, the built-in VNC client, or you can get a full virtual desktop.
-You can also put files on your virtual machine, and get your results back.

 ## Running commands on your virtual machine